-• Community Development Block Grants (CDBG) - The Community Development Block Grant program is an annual funding mechanism offered by the United States Housing and Urban

-Development Department.
-These versatile grants often fund the construction of projects such as water and sewer facilities, recreation facilities, street maintenance, as well as other public work projects.

-- Integrated Regional Water Management (grants) This funding program is offered by the California Department of Water Resources.
+- Community Development Block Grants (CDBG) The Community Development Block Grant program is an annual funding mechanism offered by the United States Housing and Urban Development Department.
+These versatile grants often fund the construction of projects such as water and sewer facilities, recreation facilities, street maintenance, as well as other public work projects. - Community Facilities Direct Loan and Grant Program This program offered by the United States Department of Agriculture Rural Development provides affordable funding to develop essential community facilities in rural areas.
+An essential community facility is defined as a facility that provides an essential service to the local community for the orderly development of the community in a primarily rural area, and does not include private, commercial, or business undertakings.
+USDA provides grants to assist in the development of essential community facilities in rural areas and towns with populations up to 20,000. - Integrated Regional Water Management (grants) This funding program is offered by the California Department of Water Resources.
 DWR's IRWM Grant Programs are managed within the Division of IRWM, Financial Assistance Branch, with assistance from DWR's regional offices.
 The IRWM Grant Programs include IRWM funding for planning, disadvantaged community involvement, implementation, and companion grant programs that support sustainable groundwater planning and water-energy programs and projects. - Proposition 84 The Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act provides funding from the State Water Resources Control Board.
 Proposition 84 allows the funding to be utilized for capital costs on projects that pertain to protecting river, lakes, and streams from excessive stormwater runoff.
 Such projects that can be funded could be related to the collection of stormwater, and treatment of water to reduce the likelihood of ground contamination.